-The Moore Center for the Prevention of Child Sexual Abuse at Johns Hopkins Bloomberg School of Public Health developed the Help Wanted Project, an online prevention intervention for adolescents...
+The Moore Center for the Prevention of Child Sexual Abuse at Johns Hopkins Bloomberg School of Public Health developed the Help Wanted Prevention Intervention, an online tool for adolescents and...

 Teen Relationship Violence Prevention Education ProgramCenter for Community Solutions Visit Website R1 2016-2017 ($50,000 )

 Center for Community Solutions in San Diego, CA enhanced their Teen Relationship Violence Education Curriculum and Program in an effort to increase awareness, challenge myths, and decrease sexual...

 Original design by project participants such as film, photography display, narrative piece, etc

 Includes materials for train the trainers or other training element.
 This may include illustrative artwork to be used within curriculums or in conjunction with trainings.

 A video creating public awareness about an organization’s expertise, resources or a program

 Reports including literature reviews, IRBs, white papers, and guidelines

 Includes hard-copy printable brochures, flyers or other short resource information such as one-pagers or handouts, fact sheets, posters or items seen in a ‘toolkit’ such as templates.